Lichfield Cathedral: Overview

 The cathedral is dedicated to St Chad and St Mary.
 Its internal length is 113 m, and the breadth of the nave is 21 m.
 The central spire is 77 m high and the western spires are about 58 m with the southern spire a little taller than the northern one.
 The stone is Mercian red sandstone and came from quarries close to Lichfield.
 The walls of the nave lean outwards slightly, due to the weight of stone used in the ceiling vaulting; some 200–300 tons of which was removed during renovation work in 1788 to prevent the walls leaning further.

 Lichfield suffered severe damage during the English Civil War, in which all of the stained glass was destroyed.
 In spite of this the windows of the Lady Chapel contain some of the finest medieval Flemish painted glass in existence.
-Dating from the 1530s, it came from Herkenrode Abbey near Liège, Belgium, in 1803.
+Dating from the 1530s, it came from Herkenrode Abbey near Hasselt, Belgium, in 1803.
 It had been purchased by Sir Brooke Boothby, 6th Baronet after the abbey was dissolved by Revolutionary France in 1795.
 The Herkenrode glass was rededicated in 2015 after a five-year renovation.
 There are also some fine windows by Betton and Evans (1819), and many fine late 19th-century windows, particularly those by Charles Eamer Kempe.

 The Lichfield Gospels, also known as the St Chad's Gospels, dated 720–740, are the gospels of Matthew and Mark, and the early part of Luke, written in Latin with some marginalia in Old Welsh.
 It has similarities to the Lindisfarne Gospels.
 The manuscript is on display in the Chapter House.

 The Cathedral Close is one of the most complete in the country and includes a medieval courtyard which once housed the men of the choir.
 The three spires are often referred to as the "Ladies of the Vale".